 Best Knee Tubing Exercise if You Can’t Squat

-Use standard resistent loop tubing that you can find in virtually any fitness or regular department store.
-Resistent loop tubing is available in a variety of resistance levels, so choose the level of resistance that is right for you.
+Use standard resistant loop tubing that you can find in virtually any fitness or regular department store.
+Resistant loop tubing is available in a variety of resistance levels, so choose the level of resistance that is right for you.
 You can also check out the resistance tubing on the Exercises For Injuries online shop.

 #1 – Toes Pointing Straight Ahead